YiLin-Chen/textract/README.md

 ```
 > export GOOGLE_APPLICATION_CREDENTIALS = ~/path/to/your/service_account_key.json
 ```

+For more detail, you can watch this youtube video, [Setting up API and Vision Intro - Google Cloud Python Tutorials p.2](https://www.youtube.com/watch?v=nMY0qDg16y4)

 ## Quick Start
 You can test a single image easily by execute the below command in the terminal.
 The output text file will be generated in the output folder.